 As an MBA candidate, you’ll still be eligible for financial assistance and aid programs.
 The Free Application for Federal Student Aid, for instance, is available regardless of applicant age, education level or enrollment status.
 The FAFSA should be your first port of call after submitting your graduate school applications.
 Be sure to check when submissions open and close, as early filers often receive the most aid.

 You may also qualify for scholarships, although the specifics of each will vary.
-You can use CareerOneStop, a tool sponsored by the Department of Labor, Employment and Training Administration, to search for scholarships, grants, fellowships and other forms of financial aid.
-Some programs may also reward their own merit-based scholarships, which you can connect with financial advisors to learn more about.
+You can use CareerOneStop, a tool sponsored by the Department of Labor, Employment and Training Administration, to search for higher education scholarships, grants, fellowships and other forms of financial aid.
+Some programs may also reward their own merit-based scholarships, which you can connect with a college’s financial advisors to learn more about.
 The Smith School of Business, for example, offers financial awards to a select number of applicants based on scholastic merit, professional accomplishment and evidence of leadership.

 Also, tax options offer credits and deductions that can help with academic costs.
 These include: